 This plugin implements the OAuth Credentials interfaces for surfacing Google Service Accounts to Jenkins.
-This plugin allows for the registration of Google Service Account Credentials with the Jenkins master, which can be used to interact with Google APIs.
+This plugin allows for the registration of Google Service Account Credentials with the Jenkins controller, which can be used to interact with Google APIs.

 Google OAuth Credentials

 This plugin surfaces two Credential types for generating OAuth credentials for a Google service account:

 Google Service Account from private key use this option with the private key for your Google service account.
 See our embedded help section for details on how/where this is obtained, or here.

 - You can create service accounts via the Google Developers Console, under APIs & auth → Credentials → Create new Client ID → Service account